Religion in the United Kingdom

+Christianity is the largest religion in the United Kingdom, though it no longer represents a majority of the population.
+The United Kingdom was historically a Christian-majority country, but Christianity lost its majority status between 2010 and 2020.

-Christianity is the largest religion in the United Kingdom.
-Results of the 2021 Census for England and Wales showed that Christianity is the largest religion (though it makes up less than half of the population at 46.2%), followed by the non-religious (37.2%), Islam (6.5%), Hinduism (1.7%), Sikhism (0.9%), Buddhism (0.5%), Judaism (0.5%), and others (0.6%).
-Among Christians, Anglicanism is the most common denomination, with 53% of Christian believers in the UK identifying with this denomination as of 2023, followed by Catholicism, Presbyterianism, Methodism, Unitarianism, and Baptists.
-Results for the 2022 census in Scotland indicated that the majority (51%) had no religion, but that 38.8% of the Scottish population identified as Christian (of which 20% identified with the Church of Scotland and 13% with the Catholic Church).
-In Northern Ireland, Christianity is the largest religion (79.7%) followed by non-religious (17.4%), other religions (1.3%), and not stated (1.5%), as of 2021.
+In the most recent 2021–2022 censuses, Christianity was the largest religion in the United Kingdom (at 46.5% of the population), followed by no religion (37.8%), Islam (6.0%), Hinduism (1.6%), Sikhism (0.8%), Buddhism (0.4%), Judaism (0.4%), Other (0.6%) and a further 5.9% who did not state a religion.
+Among Christians, Anglicanism is the most common denomination, with 53% of Christian believers in the UK identifying with it as of 2023, followed by Catholicism, Presbyterianism, Methodism, Unitarianism, and Baptists.

 The Anglican Church of England is the state church of England, whilst the Presbyterian Church of Scotland is the national church of Scotland.
 The Monarch of the United Kingdom is the supreme governor of the Church of England.
 Both Northern Ireland and Wales have no state religion since the Irish Church Act 1869 and the Welsh Church Act 1914, respectively.

-A large number of individuals have no religious affiliation, and many others are only nominally affiliated, and neither believe nor practice.
+A large number of individuals have no religious affiliation, and many others are only nominally "affiliated", defined as persons claimed by a faith (e.g. through baptism for Christians), and neither believe nor practice.